murphym2004/Fgpa-Vga-Verilog/README.md

 categories: demo
 ---

-this is my soc fgpa-vga-verilog project in this project i have edited and modified given files to create a image such as flags or logos .
+this is my soc fgpa-vga-verilog project in this project i have  modified,simulated,synthesised and demostarted given files to create a image such as flags or logos . my project final pitcure was a honda logo but throughout the process of learning what was need to be done i have created flags aswell using the colourstripes file given (pitcure can be found below)

 ## **VGA Design**